Help Center/Cloud Container Engine/Best Practices/Container/Configuring the /etc/hosts File of a Pod Using hostAliases

 Procedure

-1. Use kubectl to connect to the cluster.
+1. Use kubectl to access the cluster.

-2. Create the hostaliases-pod.yaml file.
+2. Create a hostaliases-pod.yaml file.

 vi hostaliases-pod.yaml